nadamaged22/Connect-4/README.md

 # Connect-4
-Connect 4 game using python language and AlphaBeta,MininMax techniques
+Connect 4 game using python language and AlphaBeta,MiniMax techniques